 If you were a captain and you wanted to steer your ship to port, you could probably get there if you knew what to avoid based on the experience of yourself, your crew, and the sailors that came before you.
 If we had to boil it down to a few things we might say: We have to know where we’re going, the crew has to work together to get us there, we have to track our course along the way, and we have to avoid rocks and other disasters.

 Software is no different, we can often get pretty far just by knowing what to avoid.
-I’ve already gone ahead and done a ton of reading on this, and as far as I can tell processes exist to steer teams away from four common failure sources:
+From my fairly extensive reading on this, it seems like processes really only exist to steer teams away from four common failure sources:

 - Human forgetfulness

 - Unmitigated avoidable risks

 This would mean that a successful process would do the following things:

 Each of these must be addressed at every phase of any project.
 The severity of each problem will, of course, differ from project to project.
 This project-specific difference will determine the practices you choose to adopt as well as their level of formality.